Coolshanlan/HighlightTranslator/README.md

 ## Features
 ### Auto resizing
-在不同解析度下會自動調整視窗大小及字體大小
+Under different resolutions, automatically adjust the window size and font size
 ### Translation Method
-- Take screenshot for the text (Only support English and Chinese)
+- Screenshot (Only support English, Chinese, Japanese and Korean, you can add new language by your self)
 - Copy
-- Highlight/Select (Not support PowerPoint)
+- Highlight/Selected (Not support PowerPoint)
 ### Top Checkbox
-如果有勾選，程式會置頂，不會被其他程式蓋住
+Window will be top

-如果沒有勾選，程式會在特訂時間後自動跑到最下層隱藏起來
+if not checked, it will automatically hide after a few seconds.
 > default 6 sec, you can modify hide variable in config.json
-### Select Checkbox
+### Highlight Checkbox
-勾選後開啟選取自動翻譯功能
+Enable automatic translation when you highlight some content
-### Search Box Checkbox
+### Result Box Checkbox
-勾選後display InputBox and Translate Button
+Display InputBox and Translate Button
 ### Change Dictionary
 Only support Google and Cambridge Dictionary
 ### Change Language